SwissOpenEM/swissopenem.github.io/documentation/admin/installation.md

 <!-- Show the current active documentation page -->
 {% include documentationStepper/stepper.html %}

-<i>The installation process is still in the development phase.
-For now, it is not fully complete.</i>

 {% assign docs = site.data.installation %}
 <table>
   <thead>